 In Go, an interface is a type that defines a set of method signatures.
-A type satisfies an interface when it implements all of the methods declared by that interface.
+A type satisfies an interface by implementing all of its methods.

-Interfaces help you write flexible code by allowing functions to work with any type that provides the required methods.
-A type can satisfy multiple interfaces, and a single interface can be satisfied by many different types.
+Interfaces enable flexible code.
+Functions can operate on any type that satisfies the required methods.
+A type may satisfy multiple interfaces, and an interface may be satisfied by many types.

 Define: